GraphQLCollege/fullstack-graphql/README.md

 ### Questions

-If you have any questions regarding the book, or GraphQL in general, please create a new conversation in https://spectrum.chat/graphql instead of a Github issue.
+If you have any questions regarding the book, or GraphQL in general, please create a new conversation in https://spectrum.chat/graphql instead of a GitHub issue.

 ## License